 I. Does this Action Apply to Me?

-This table is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
-Other types of entities not listed in this table could also be affected.
-The North American Industrial Classification System (NAICS) codes and the Standard Industrial Classification (SIC) codes are provided to assist you and others in determining whether or not this action might apply to certain entities.
-If you have questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.
+This listing is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
+Other types of entities not listed above could also be affected.
+The North American Industrial Classification System (NAICS) codes have been provided to assist you and others in determining whether this action might apply to certain entities.
+To determine whether you or your business may be affected by this action, you should carefully examine the applicability provisions in section 3 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the data requirements of 40 CFR part 158.
+If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.

 II.
-How Can I Get Additional Information, Including Copies of this Document and Other Related Documents?
+How Can I Get Copies of this Document and Other Related Information?

 III.
 How Can I Respond to this Action?

-A. How and to Whom Do I Submit the Comments?
+A. How and To Whom Do I Submit Comments?

-B. How Should I Handle CBI that I Want to Submit to the Agency?
+B. How Should I Submit CBI to the Agency?

 C. What Should I Consider when I Prepare My Comments for EPA?